Installing Cilium

 ipam:

-# TKE Pod IP allocation is handled by tke-eni-ipamd component, Cilium does not need to handle Pod IP allocation
+# TKE Pod IP allocation is handled by tke-eni-ipamd component, cilium does not need to handle Pod IP allocation

 mode: "delegated-plugin"